profzei/Matebook-X-Pro-2018/Readme.md

 As reported in [NotebookCheck review](https://www.notebookcheck.net/Huawei-has-pulled-a-Dell-the-MateBook-X-Pro-uses-a-gimped-Thunderbolt-3-port.316550.0.html) our Matebook X pro (2018) is utilizing only half the PCIe lanes for its single Thunderbolt 3 port (TB).
 Thus, its PCIe x2 Thunderbolt 3 port is only capable of providing a maximum of 20 Gbps instead of 40 Gbps when compared to a standard Thunderbolt 3 port with PCIe x4 lanes.

 The connector type is Usb-C and it can do multiple protocols (TB, USB 2/3/3.1, DP, etc...) with different backing controllers.
 The problem on Hackintoshes is mostly about TB on Usb-C, because the firmware and power management of Apple's TB-controllers works entirely different than those for other OS'es.
 So even if it's the same hardware found on Windows laptops, they don't "just work" because of the different firmware.

-The ACPI-part fro handling Thunderbolt 3 port and its power management has been implemented:
+The ACPI-part for handling Thunderbolt 3 port and its power management has been implemented:
 - it enables not only the PCIe-to-PCIe-bridge mode of the TB controller but also the native drivers which make it possible to completely poweroff the controller after using the TB port, saving battery life and prevent the controller from preventing the CPU goes into deeper C-State
 - the ICM is disabled on boot to let OSX' drivers take over the job
 - the TB port works when any device is plugged into it at the boot time: this means no hot-plug